 Why do I write?

 The writing bug bit me first.
 I would cringe today if anyone found the angsty poems I wrote as a teen, but back then, these were my prized pieces, immortalized in a ring-binder notebook I guarded like a hawk.
 I worked year after year for our school paper and devoured books left and right, following my mother’s lead.
-Although I was a bit more boyish and adventurous compared to my four elder sisters, I never really quite had the talent needed for sports.
+Although I was a bit more boyish compared to my four elder sisters, I never really quite had the talent needed for sports.
 I was quite happy to play tag outdoors with my neighbors, and stick my nose in a book when indoors.

 At the crossroad when I had to choose my major for university, I took the practical route and chose Computer Science over Journalism.
 We didn’t have a lot of writing assignments, so for a few years, the writer in me was muted.
 Meanwhile, my code-crunching geeky side took over.